 It all started with a friendly game of kickball

-Maura Noone worked as a graphic designer for a global advertising firm, Wieden+Kennedy.
+Maura Noone worked as a graphic designer for a global advertising firm, Wieden+Kennedy located in Portland, Oregon.
 In July of 2005, Maura was playing kickball with her coworkers when she suffered a significant head injury.

 Within the next three years, she would experience a severe decline in her health.
 She experienced chronic dizziness and imbalance, fatigue, extreme sensitivity to light and noise.
 She also had trouble focusing her eyes, had excessive hand tremors, and could not follow conversations.
 All of her symptoms led her doctors to diagnose her with Meniere’s disease and a post-traumatic perilymphatic fistula.

 This caused her issues with performing her usual tasks as a graphic designer.
 You would think that a sedentary job would not exacerbate her injury, but she was far worse than she appeared at the surface.

 Maura had to file a long-term disability claim with her employer’s insurance provider, United Omaha Life Insurance Company, doing business under the name of Mutual of Omaha.